Rance (series): Games

-Rance: The Quest for Hikari
+Rance: Quest for Hikari

-Rance, a mercenary with the Keith Guild, accepts a mission to find and rescue the daughter of a rich family.
-Rance travels to the kingdom of Leazas and investigates the castle town, while Sill investigates at the all-girls Paris Academy, where the kidnapped girl attended school.
-The first game made under the AliceSoft brand, it was released on the PC-8800 and PC-9800 series of computers, as well as the Sharp X68000, the MSX 2 and 2+, the FM TOWNS, and the PC88VA.
-A Windows 95–03 version of the game was released in the late 1990s, about eight years after the first game was released.
+Rance, an adventurer working with the Keith Guild, accepts a mission to find and rescue the missing daughter of a wealthy family.
+Rance travels to the Kingdom of Leazas and investigates the castle town, while Sill investigates at the all-girls school, Paris Academy, where the kidnapped girl attended.
+This was the first game made under the AliceSoft brand, and the beginning of the Rance series.
+It was initially released for the PC-9800 series of computers, and was later ported to PC-8800, Sharp X68000, MSX 2 and 2+, FM TOWNS, PC88VA, and Windows 95.

-Rance 01: The Quest for Hikari
+Rance 01: Quest for Hikari

-Rance 01: Quest for Hikari, released for Windows in 2013, has the same setting as Rance: The Quest for Hikari, and replaces the latter in the main canon.
-The game features an improved gameplay system, and introduces more new content compared to Rance 02, the remake of Rance II.
+Rance 01: Quest for Hikari, released for Windows in 2013, supersedes the original game in canon.
+The game features a new casino-inspired gameplay system and massively improves upon the content from the original game, while retaining the same overall story.
+This remake was later adapted into a hentai OVA series.
 The game was officially released in English by MangaGamer in 2020, bundled with Rance 02: The Rebellious Maidens.

 Rance II: The Rebellious Maidens

-The city of Kathtom, a member of the Free City Zone, is suddenly entombed underground by the Four Mages who were tasked to guard the town by Ragishss Cryhausen, the city's former guardian.
+The town of Custom, a member of the Free Cities, is suddenly entombed underground by the Four Mages who were tasked to guard the town by Ragishss Cryhausen, the city's former guardian.
 Rance sets out with Sill to defeat them, but soon learns that their minds were corrupted by the power of the rings that they wield.
 Rance sets out to prevent them from receiving the magic power the rings grant.
-It was released in 1990 on the same computer systems as the first Rance game was.
+It was released in 1990 on the same computer systems as the first Rance game.

 Rance 02: The Rebellious Maidens

-A graphical remake of Rance II: The Rebellious Maidens, released for Windows in 2009.
-It was the genesis for the other early Rance series re-releases.
-It did not contain as much new content as the next two re-releases, Rance 01: The Quest for Hikari and Rance 03: The Fall of Leazas.
-The later released Kai version includes the completely rewritten script to better fit the main canon.
-The game was officially released in English by MangaGamer in 2020, bundled with Rance 01: The Quest for Hikari.
+Rance 02: The Rebellious Maidens is a remaster the original game, released for Windows in 2009.
+The original release of Rance 02 only updated the graphics and engine, but the later release, Rance 02 Kai, completely rewrites the script to better fit in with the later games.
+The game was officially released in English by MangaGamer in 2020, bundled with Rance 01: Quest for Hikari.

 Rance III: The Fall of Leazas

-Leazas, a kingdom ruled by Queen Lia Parapara Leazas, is invaded by the warring empire of Helman, to the west.
-Demons, nigh-invulnerable monsters who drank the blood of the Demon King, are believed to be the cause of the attack, and to solve that problem, Rance sets out to find Chaos the Darksword, a weapon capable of breaking the Demons' invincibility field.
-It was released in 1991 on the PC-9800 series of computers, along with Sharp X68000 and the FM TOWNS; an early Windows release, similar to those that the first two Rance games received, was also released.
+The Kingdom of Leazas's castle is suddenly invaded by the Helmanian Empire, who borders them to the west.
+Fiends, nigh-invulnerable monsters who drank the blood of the Archfiend, are believed to be behind the unexpected attack attack, and Lia Parapara Leazas, the princess of Leazas who has fallen for Rance, calls upon him to save the kingdom.
+Rance sets out on a quest to find the power of Chaos, which is said to wield the ability to break the Fiends' invincibility field.
+This was the first game in the series to take on a larger scale, being the starting point for much of the lore and world building that the rest of the series builds upon.
+It was released in 1991 for the PC-9800 series, with ports to the Sharp X68000, FM TOWNS, and Windows 98.